Does the Anabolic Window Actually Matter for Protein Timing?

 The anabolic window—that supposed 30-minute post-workout window for protein intake—is largely a myth.
 Research consistently shows that total daily protein intake matters far more than precise timing for muscle protein synthesis and long-term progression.

-While protein timing isn't completely irrelevant, the window is much wider and more flexible than the fitness industry would have you believe.
+Protein timing isn't completely irrelevant, but the window is much wider and more flexible than the fitness industry would have you believe.
+For most lifters, hitting a consistent daily protein target does more for muscle growth than racing to drink a shake the moment your last set ends.

 What the Research Actually Shows

-Studies examining protein timing reveal several key findings:
+Studies examining protein timing point to a few consistent findings:

 When Protein Timing Does Matter